aws-samples/aws-blockchain-node-runners/lib/solana/README.md

 ## Managing Secrets
 During the startup, if a node can't find the necessary identity file on the attached Root EBS volume, it generates a new one and stores it in AWS Secrets Manager.
 For a single-node deployment, the ARN of a secret can be provided within the `.env` configuration file with configuration and the node will pick it up.

-Light RPC or Heavy RPC nodes use only 1 secret:
+RPC and RPC nodes with secondary indexes use only 1 secret:

 - **Solana Node Identity Secret**: The identity key pair for a Solana node.